openstack-archive/fuxi/doc/source/installation.rst

 ::

-    volume_connector = VOLUME_CONNECTOR # The way to connect to volume.
+    region_name = REGION_NAME  # Region name of this node.
+This is used when picking the URL in the service catalog. volume_connector = VOLUME_CONNECTOR # The way to connect to volume.
 For Cinder, this could chose from `[openstack, osbrick]` fstype = ext4 # Default filesystem type to format, if not provided from request